JacksonBurns/fastprop/paper/paper.md

 test_wmape       5.0  0.409631  0.074432  0.297398  0.393970  0.409640  0.449684  0.497463
 test_l1          5.0  1.443413  0.184273  1.120585  1.486124  1.494168  1.536834  1.579354
 test_rmse        5.0  1.776624  0.185695  1.449138  1.806064  1.864390  1.880140  1.883385
-[01/23/2024 11:22:14 AM fastprop.fastprop_core] INFO: 2-sided T-test between validation and testing rmse yielded p value of p=0.254>0.05.
+[01/23/2024 11:22:14 AM fastprop.fastprop_core] INFO: 2-sided T-test between validation and testing rmse yielded p value of p=0.254>0.05. -->

 ### Fubrain
-~0.3k
+ - ~0.3k small molecule drugs
+ - First described by Esaki and coauthors, the fubrain dataset is a collection of small molecule drugs and their corresponding unbound fraction in the brain, a critical metric for drug development [@fubrain].

-The study that first generated this dataset got 0.44 RMSE https://doi.org/10.1021/acs.jcim.9b00180 with 10-fold CV and then DeepDelta reported 0.830+/-0.023 RMSE using the same approach.
+ - The study that first generated this dataset got 0.44 RMSE with 10-fold CV (using Mordred descriptors, like `fastprop`, but with a different model architecture), and then DeepDelta reported 0.830+/-0.023 RMSE using the same approach.
-In both studies 10-fold cross validation using the default settings in scikit-learn (CITE, then cite specific KFold page) will result in a 90/10 train/test split, and a separate holdout set is identified afterward for reporting performance.
+ - In both studies 10-fold cross validation using the default settings in scikit-learn (CITE, then cite specific KFold page) will result in a 90/10 train/test split, and a separate holdout set is identified afterward for reporting performance.

-OOB performance is twice as good as the reference study and dramatically better than DeepDelta, which also suffers from scaling issues.
+ - OOB performance is twice as good as the reference study and dramatically better than DeepDelta, which also suffers from scaling issues: `fastprop` RMSE 0.19 (54s to train, 30s descriptor generation), Chemprop RMSE 0.22 (5m11s to train).
 <!-- [01/23/2024 12:18:36 PM fastprop.fastprop_core] INFO: Displaying validation results:
                      count      mean       std       min       25%       50%       75%       max
 validation_mse_loss    4.0  0.459971  0.195559  0.198392  0.394382  0.486529  0.552118  0.668435